10 Best Golf Simulators For Home – 2025 Reviews & Buying Guide

 • your choice of a hitting mat (5’x5′, 4’x7′ or 4’x10′)

-• a golf simulator projector
+• golf simulator projector (optional)

 • landing pad turf

-The choices for hitting mat are the Fairway Series 5’x5′ (provides realistic feel), SIGPRO 4’x7′ (easy on the joints, allows level unit placement), and SIGPRO 4’x10′ (center hitting strip ideal for left/right hand switching).
+The choices for hitting mat are the Fairway Series 5’x5′ (provides realistic feel), SIGPRO Softy 4’x7′ (easy on the joints, allows level unit placement), and SIGPRO Softy 4’x10′ (center hitting strip ideal for left/right hand switching).

 You can also install SIG10 Simulator Flooring: a full flooring option that consists of a hitting strip surrounded by a putting green.
 This is an awesome choice but is pretty expensive.